brunodrugowick/kindle-calendar-reader/README.md

 directly on the `Makefile` or, since you should know what you're doing because you're still reading this, with the environment variable `SERVER_PORT`.

-You have to make sure you configure the `redirect_uri` in the `credentials.json` file according to the host and port you will be using to access the application.
+Again, you have to make sure you configure the `redirect_uri` in the `credentials.json` file according to the host and port you will be using to access the application.
 For example, if this will run on port 8888 on a host that answers by `my-docker-server`, the value for `redirect_uri` should be:

 ```